 Bernie Sanders voices 'absolute confidence' will win Democratic nomination

-ESSEX JUNCTION, United States: Bernie Sanders voiced full confidence in his chances of winning the Democratic nomination to challenge Donald Trump, despite the early lead of his main rival Joe Biden on Super Tuesday.
+ESSEX JUNCTION, Vermont: Bernie Sanders voiced full confidence in his chances of winning the Democratic nomination to challenge Donald Trump, despite the early lead of his main rival Joe Biden on Super Tuesday (Mar 3).

 READ: Resurgent Biden challenges front-runner Sanders in Super Tuesday presidential contests